Tantalum73/Audiograph/README.md

 ### Volume
 The volume is configurable by setting `volumeCorrectionFactor`.
 That factor is applied to the final volume of the sound.
 It might be convenient to specify `0` when running unit tests.
 If the use-case requires higher volumes, that factor might be set up to a value of `2`.

+### Completion Phrase
+The video above was ended by a Siri-voice saying "complete".
+The parameter `completionIndicationUtterance` controls what phrase the system says after playing Audiograph was completed.
+Even though this phrase can be set to an empty string, it is recommended to inform the user that there is nothing more to expect.
+However, it must be set by the application because a Swift-Package can not contain localization files at the time of the development.

 ## Installation